GfSE/SAF-Specification/viewpoints/System-Context-Exchange-Viewpoint.md

 ## Example
 ![FFDS Context Exchange](../diagrams/FFDS-Context-Exchange.svg)
 ## Purpose
-The System Context Exchange Viewpoint serves for the identification and definition of External Interface(s) of the SOI used for the interaction to System’s Context, such as User(s), External System(s) and other External Entity(s) defined in the specific context of the SOI.
+The System Context Exchange Viewpoint serves for the identification and definition of External interfaces of the SOI used for the interaction to System’s Context, such as Users, External Systems and other External Entitys defined in the specific context of the SOI.
 The System Context Exchange Viewpoint
-* identifies System Interface(s) on a functional level
+* identifies System interfaces on a functional level
-* states to which External Entity(s) the System Interface(s) are connected to
+* states to which External Entitys the System interfaces are connected to
-* assigns Interface Document(s) to System Interface(s)
+* assigns Interface Documents to System Interfaces
-* defines the usage of interface(s), e.g. if only a subset of the interface is used
+* defines the usage of interfaces, e.g. if only a subset of the interface is used
 ## Applicability
 The System Context Exchange Viewpoint supports the "Prepare for Requirement Definition" activity included in "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.3] and contributes to the System Functional Interface identification.
 ## Stakeholder